farial-robama/A05-Emergency-Hotline/readme.md

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

-    Answer: getElementById("id")- selects only one element with a specific id. getElementsByClassName- ("class")- selects all elements with a given class. querySelector("selector") - selects the first element that matches a CSS selector (id, class, tag, attribute etc).
-More flexible than getElementById querySelectorAll("selector") - selects all elements matching a CSS selector.
+    Answer: 1.getElementById("id")- selects only one element with a specific id.
+            2.getElementsByClassName- ("class")- selects all elements with a given class.
+            3.querySelector("selector") - selects the first element that matches a CSS selector (id, class, tag, attribute etc).
+More flexible than getElementById
+            4.querySelectorAll("selector") - selects all elements matching a CSS selector.
 2. How do you **create and insert a new element into the DOM**?

     Answer: 1.
 Make a new element: document.createElement("div")